pingcap/tidb-lightning/README.md

 4. `tikv-importer` splits and schedules the TiKV data of the target cluster and then imports the data to the TiKV cluster.
 5. `tidb-lightning` transforms and imports the source data continuously until it finishes importing the data in the source data directory.
 6. `tidb-lightning` performs the `Compact`, `Checksum`, and `Analyze` operation on tables in the target cluster.
 7. `tidb-lightning` automatically switches the TiKV mode to the normal mode.
-Then the TiDB cluster can provide services.
+Then the TiDB cluster can provide services normally.

 ## Deploy process